ACM40960/project-YeLiu/README.md

 ### CNN Build Model and Model Summary
 > :rocket: **Alert!** Buckle up, because the training process for our model takes around *6.37 hours*! :hourglass_flowing_sand: (We use a 1.4 GHz Quad-Core Intel Core i5 processor)

 Three blocks with 2 convolutional layers, BatchNormalization, MaxPooling, and Dropout (0.4-0.6), followed by a 128-unit FC layer and a softmax layer.
 Convolutional layers in each block use 64, 128, and 256 filters of size 3x3.
 MaxPooling layers have 2x2 kernels.
 Training involves a batch size of 32 for 100 epochs.
-ELU activation and HeNormal kernel initializer are used.
+RELU activation and HeNormal kernel initializer are used.
 Callbacks include Early Stopping & ReduceLRonPlateau.
 The optimizer is Nadam, and the loss function is Categorical Cross-Entropy.

 <img width="667" alt="cnn visualization" src="https://github.com/ACM40960/project-22200226/assets/114998243/33c4698a-be55-4e8f-ae1a-425f94f514d0">